patrickodeh1/alx-low_level_programming/README.md

 ## alx-low_level_programming

-This Repo will contain all projects on alx low level programming
+This Repo will contain all projects on alx low level programming.